eqcorrscan/EQcorrscan/eqcorrscan/doc/core.rst

 the matched-filter detections.
 This is not strictly needed and has been a hang-over from previous versions of this software.
 As the figure below shows, the only thing that changes between different data lengths are the:
    * pre-processing (filters and resampling have different effects - this relates to the notes in the template_gen_ functions, this is not an issue as long as you process the same length of data when generating templates as when computing detections);
    * median-absolute deviation based thresholds.
 Changing to using shorter data lengths seems advantageous, or rather, giving the user the freedom to chose based on their memory specs.
 It would also allow near real-time applications with short chunks of data coming in.

-**TO DO**

 .. figure:: plots/range_of_threshold_windows_Parkfield1.png
      :width: 800px